glitched-nx/linkalho/README.md

 ## <b>Usage</b>:

-### <u>Link all accounts</u>
+### <u>Link selected accounts</u>
-- Will link all accounts on the console.
-If any of the existing accounts is already linked, it will be re-linked.
+- Will link all selected accounts from the ones present on the console.
+If any of the existing accounts is already linked, it will be re-linked (regardless of the NNIDs being officially linked or not).
 This operation creates a backup in `/switch/linkalho/backups`

-### <u>Unlink all accounts</u>
+### <u>Unlink selected accounts</u>
-- Will remove all NNID linking from any accounts on the console regardless of the NNIDs being officially linked or not.
+- Will remove NNID linking from any of the selected accounts on the console regardless of the NNIDs being officially linked or not.
 This operation creates a backup in `/switch/linkalho/backups`

 ### <u>Restore backup</u>
 - Restores any previous state from a backup file.
-The file must be places in `/switch/linkalho/restore/restore.zip` This operation creates a backup in `/switch/linkalho/backups`
+The file must be places in `/switch/linkalho/restore/restore.zip`.
+If not present, the UI will notify you.
+This operation creates a backup in `/switch/linkalho/backups`

 ### <u>Create manual backup</u>
 - Will create a backup in `/switch/linkalho/backups`.
-All linking and unlinking operations will produce a backup before making changes.
+All linking and unlinking operations will automatically produce a backup before making changes.
 <b>You should only use this option if you want to manually create a backup!</b>

+### <u>Select country for linked accounts</u>
+- Allows the user to customize the country that will be injected into the linked account.
+This has impact in some software by showing the appropriate flag (like in mk8).

+### <u>Select accounts to link/unlink</u>
+- Allows the user to pick which accounts are going to be linked/unlinked.
+It defaults to **_all_**.
+If no accounts are selected and the user tries to perform a link or unlink operation, the application will show an error.

 <br>